jlandry69/gcpub/README.md

 GCpipeline is a suite of tools taking as input illumina sequencing data (as bcl files) and producing fastq files as well as quality control metrics and plots.
 The different steps are:
-* bcl to fastq convertion
+* bcl to fastq conversion
 * barcode demultiplexing (in-line or illumina multiplex scheme)
 * alignment to the genome of interest
 * quality control metrics and quality control plots